 Harlan contributed to natural history education and conservation in many ways.
 He was an officer in local and state chapters of the Audubon Society, served a term as index editor for the American Society of Ichthyologists and Herpetologists, was a member of the Illinois Endangered Species Protection Advisory Board, and served on the Indiana Bat Recovery Plan panel.
 Perhaps one of Harlan’s greatest, if unrecognized, contributions was the informal mentorship he provided to NIU Biology graduate students.
 Harlan was a resource, lunch companion, and field-trip guide to students with interests in any aspect of biology.
 He was generous with his reprint collection and often helped start students’ publishing careers by urging submission of a life history or distributional observation or including them as coauthors on papers he initiated.
 He enriched all our lives in unfathomable ways and will be missed!

-Michael Alton Morris (1956-1993) was born in Rantoul, Illinois and started his herpetological career at the age of twelve with regular visits with Phil Smith at the Illinois Natural History Survey.
-Mike Morris attended Parkland Community College, the University of Illinois, and Southern Illinois University, Carbondale (1978-1987; B.S., M.A., and PhD), where he studied under Ron Brandon.
+Michael Alton Morris (1956–1993) was born in Rantoul, Illinois and started his herpetological career at the age of twelve with regular visits with Phil Smith at the Illinois Natural History Survey.
+Mike Morris attended Parkland Community College, the University of Illinois, and Southern Illinois University, Carbondale (1978–1987; B.S., M.A., and PhD), where he studied under Ron Brandon.
 His thesis was on Ambystoma platineum in Vermilion County, Illinois (An Illinois record for a triploid species of the Ambystoma jeffersonianum complex.
 J. Herpetol.
 8:255-256).
 His dissertation was “Systematics and distribution of the northern water snake, Nerodia sipedon (Linnaeus), with comparisons to Nerodia fasciata(Linneaus).”
-After graduation, Mike worked as a an Assistant Research Biologist at the Illinois Natural History Survey (1987-1989), as Team Leader at Western Illinois University’s Cuivre River Field Station (1989-1990) and as instructor at Belleville Area College (1991-1992).
+After graduation, Mike worked as an Assistant Research Biologist at the Illinois Natural History Survey (1987–1989), as a Team Leader at Western Illinois University’s Cuivre River Field Station (1989–1990), and as an instructor at Belleville Area College (1991–1992).
 Mike published more than 30 articles on Illinois herpetology in his short career.
 He also published on fishes.